Contra Costa Canal Shut Down Due to Canal Repairs & Annual Cleaning

 The Contra Costa Canal has been shut down for repairs and annual cleaning.
 We expect the canal to be repaired and back in service by the beginning of the annual irrigation season in April, 2015

 CCWD crews started work on Dec.
-5, starting at the Naval Weapons Station near Clyde, they are now heading toward Concord.
+5, beginning at the Naval Weapons Station near Clyde.
+They are now in Walnut Creek.

-Since this project started, 188 dump truck loads of mud and muck have been removed from the canal.
+Since this project started, more than 284 dump truck loads of mud and muck have been removed from the canal.

 The annual cleaning begins at the Naval Weapons Station and will proceed along the Canal Loop through Clyde, Concord, Walnut Creek, Pleasant Hill and Martinez.